 Domestic Violence Cases in New Jersey | What You Need to Know

 In the months following the COVID-19 pandemic and the ensuing shutdowns across the country, New Jersey, among other states, has seen a spike in domestic violence cases.
 This is not only abhorrent, but it is also incredibly frightening for all those who have fallen victim to domestic abusers.
 Fortunately, though things may seem quite scary now, the truth is, you can take action.
 You can get help.
 Do not let yourself feel afraid in your own home, because you have plenty of resources at your disposal that can help you reach the safe haven you and your family deserve.
-Our Chatham family law attorneys are one of those resources.
+Our Morristown family law attorneys are one of those resources.
 Please read on and reach out to our firm to learn more about how you can obtain a restraining order and how our firm can help you through every step of the legal process ahead.
 Here are some of the questions you may have:

 How can I obtain a restraining order in New Jersey?